Jaipur – The Pink City

-Sawai Pratap Singh built the Mahal in 1799 A.D for royal duck shooting parties.
+Sawai Pratap Singh built the Jal Mahal in 1799 A.D for royal duck shooting parties.
 This red sandstone palace is located 6.5 km from Jaipur on the road to Amber is one of the delightful sites at the center of the Man Sagar Lake.
 The first four floors of the structure are submerged in water, only the top floor remains outside.
 It is also home to a large number of migratory birds arrive at the lake during winters.

 Ram Niwas Garden

 Located just outside the walled city is the sprawling Ram Niwas Garden.
-The garden houses the majestic Albert Hall Museum opened in 1887 AD, this impressive building displays a rich collection of paintings, carpets, ivory, stone and metal sculpture among other objects.
+The garden houses the majestic Albert Hall Museum opened in 1887 AD, this impressive building displays a rich collection of paintings, carpets, ivory, stone, and metal sculpture among other objects.
 Visiting timings are 1000-1600hrs

 Amber fort lies at a distance of 11km from Jaipur is a fascinating blend of Hindu and Mughal architecture.
 Raja Man Singh built it in the 16th century.
-The fort crowns on top of the hillside, the walls and ceiling of the fort are engraved with ravishing glass mirrors that help in splashing the sun rays all over the premises.
+The fort crowns on top of the hillside, the walls, and the ceiling of the fort are engraved with ravishing glass mirrors that help in splashing the sun rays all over the premises.
 Amber is also known for the marvelous Sheesh Mahal, Jai Mandir, Diwan-i-Aam, Sikh Niwas, and the small Kali.

 Jaigarh, or the Fort of Victory, is a rugged fort built-in 1726.
 The world’s largest cannon on wheels is preserved here.
 The spacious parkotas (walls) watch towers and gateways of Jaigarh are the main sources of attraction.
 The fort also houses a museum, which displays a collection of weapons and cannons, used by the Rajput rulers.
 There is an excellent view of the Amer Palace from the fort.
 It is 11km. from Jaipur and visiting, timings are 0900-1630hrs.